QuEST-Kit/QuEST/examples/README.md

 > ```bash
 > GPU_COMPUTE_CAPABILITY = 30
 > ```
 > An incorrect *Compute Capability* will lead to drastically incorrect computations.
-You can check if you've set the right *Compute Capability* by running the unit tests via `tests/runTests.c`.
+You can check if you've set the right *Compute Capability* by running the unit tests via `cd tests` then `./runTests.sh`.

 You can additionally customise the precision with which the state-vector is stored.
 ```bash